Cookies & personal data

 Retention Rate(Retention Rate)

-Employee Turnover(Employee Churn / Attrition)
+Employee Churn / Attrition(Employee Churn / Attrition)

-"Reducing turnover from 24% to 14% saved the company millions in annual recruiting costs."
+"Reducing churn from 24% to 14% saved the company $4.8M annually in recruiting costs."

 O